timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 highest point in the continental US.

 At the junction to Crabtree Meadow, we took the turn towards Mt Whitney and set up camp at the base.
-We originally planned to do the climb shortly after midnight to reach the peak at sunrise, but as the temperature plummeted quickly to 20 degrees and multiple climbers of Mt Whitney the day before our ascent required medical assistance due to hypothermia, we thought better of our original plan.
+We originally planned to start the climb shortly after midnight to reach the peak at sunrise, but as the temperature plummeted quickly to 20 degrees and multiple climbers of Mt Whitney the day before our ascent required medical assistance due to hypothermia, we thought better of our original plan.

-Instead, we woke to a frozen meadow and gingerly packed every extra layer of clothing and insulation we could as we began the steep climb up to the peak of Mt Whitney.
+Instead, we woke to a frozen and dark meadow just before sunrise and gingerly packed every extra layer of clothing and insulation we could as we began the steep climb up to the peak of Mt Whitney.
 Running out of food, I ate a single poptart and saved the rest of my food for the following days and used what little energy I could muster to trudge up Mt Whitney, desperate for the sun to come out.

 On the way up, I met quite a few John Muir Trail hikers, as Mt Whitney is the southern terminus of that trail, and I did my best to keep a smile on my face as I congratulated them for being so close to the end.
 Past Guitar Lake, we climbed